What is an externship?

 If the onsite supervisor does not have a JD degree then the college requires approval from The Director of Externships who then makes a recommendation to the Curriculum Committee.
-Students should plan to draft a petition to the committee clarifying their work and why may be suitably legal in nature.
+Students should plan to draft a petition to the Director of Externships clarifying their work and why may be suitably legal in nature.

 What is required to start working?
 How do I formally apply/register?

 Before an externship can be approved, you will need to identify both an on-site supervisor and complete some paperwork.
 The first step is to email-introduce the Director of Externships, Professor Magilton, to your supervisor to kick off the paperwork process, including the Student Proposal form.
 They will provide additional information and a code to register.